 - 1. Students will be held responsible for their actions while in attendance at the Institute and at other facilities (such as clinical sites, satellite site, field trip sites). - 2.
 Dishonesty, such as cheating, plagiarism or knowingly furnishing false information to the Institute or in helping someone else violate the standards of academic behavior. - 3.
-Forgery, alteration or misuse of documents, records, identification materials, educational materials, internet access or Institute property. - 4.
+Falsification, forgery, alteration or misuse of documents, records, identification materials, educational materials, internet access or Institute property. - 4.
 Obstruction or disruption of teaching, administration, disciplinary proceedings or other Institute activities. - 5.
 Theft, misuse, or damage to property on Institute premise or clinical, satellite, field trip property. - 6.
 Unauthorized entry or use of Institute, clinical, satellite or field trip facilities and equipment. - 7.
 Disorderly, indecent, or obscene conduct on Institute property or at clinical, satellite or field trip site. - 8.
-Physical abuse or action that threatens the health and safety of any person on Institute property or at a clinical site, satellite site or field trip site property. - 9.
-Students may not be in possession of a weapon or create a safety hazard to others while on Institute or clinical, satellite, field trip property. - 10.
-Possessing, consuming or distributing any controlled substance, including alcoholic beverages, in violation of the law or Institute rules and regulations, or appearing on campus or at clinical, satellites or field trip site under the influence of such substances. - 11.
-Failure to comply with the verbal or written instructions of Institute employees acting in the performance of their duties. - 12.
-Failure to comply with reasonable requests by authorized Institute officials or representatives acting on behalf of the Institute (e.g., appointments, disciplinary meetings, investigations). - 13.
-Condoning any act by another student that violates Institute policy and Institute conduct expectations.
+Harassing a person through unwanted conduct directed at him/her that causes reasonable fear for safety or is sufficiently pervasive and persistent that it interferes with the person's schooling or employment.

-- 14. Dress that fails to meet the Institute policy in classroom, clinical, satellite and field trip settings. - 15.
-Violation of "No Smoking" policy within the building of the Institute, clinical, satellite and field trip site. - 16.
-Nondisclosure of changes in health status.
+- 9. Threatening physical abuse, intimidation, coercion and/or other conduct which threatens the health or safety of others. - 10.
+Physical abuse or action that threatens the health and safety of any person on Institute property or at a clinical site, satellite site or field trip site property. - 11.
+Engaging in, any sexual misconduct, including but not limited to, sexual assault and sexual harassment. - 12.
+Students may not be in possession of a weapon or create a safety hazard to others while on Institute or clinical, satellite, field trip property. - 13.
+Possessing, consuming or distributing any controlled substance, including alcoholic beverages, in violation of the law or Institute rules and regulations, or appearing on campus or at clinical, satellites or field trip site under the influence of such substances. - 14.
+Failure to comply with the verbal or written instructions of Institute employees acting in the performance of their duties. - 15.
+Failure to comply with reasonable requests by authorized Institute officials or representatives acting on behalf of the Institute (e.g., appointments, disciplinary meetings, investigations). - 16.
+Failure to comply with re-entry procedures or any sanctions imposed. - 17.
+Condoning any act by another student that violates Institute policy and Institute conduct expectations. - 18.
+Dress that fails to meet the Institute policy in classroom, clinical, satellite and field trip settings. - 19.
+Violation of "No Smoking" policy within the building of the Institute, clinical, satellite and field trip site. - 20.
+Nondisclosure of changes in health status. - 21.
+Knowingly filing a complaint comprised in whole or part of false accusations. - 22.
+Providing any false statement or misleading information, including by omission, to or about the Institute. - 23.
+Posting false or incorrect information. - 24.
+Commission of any offense prohibited by federal, state or local law.